SoweluAvanzo/DAO-ML_to_Solidity/RUN_TEST_MANUALLY.md

 ## Manual Run

+A "command line" is required, as well as Python 3.4 or greater.

+### Prerequisites

+#### Installation

+First of all, install all required packages by running the following command:
+**`pip install requirements.txt`**

+- lxml
+- networkx

+Then if you are using WINDOWS, installation warnings may arise, instructing you to add the path of Python scripts to your PATH environmnent variable.
+That folder the following one:
+**`C:\Users\<<YOUR_USER>>\AppData\Roaming\Python\<<PYTHON_FOLDER_LIKE: Python312>>\Scripts`** .

+The packages that might arise that waring are the following
+- xmlschema-json2xml
+- xmlschema-json2xml
+- xmlschema-json2xml
+- ipython
+- ipython3
+- pipreqs

 ### Run on Terminal a test file manually

 With the Command Line (Terminal) pointing to the root of this project (i.e. "DAO-ML_to_Solidity" ),